 Each fall, all fifth-grade students at Martha and Josh Morriss Mathematics & Engineering Elementary School and all sixth, seventh, and eighth-grade Texas Middle School students enrolled in Science Honors spend six weeks learning about microgravity experimental design.
 During this time, they develop proposals that compete for inclusion in that year’s Student Spaceflight Experiments Program (SSEP) Mission to the International Space Station.
 The top three projects from Texarkana ISD are submitted to the National Center for Earth and Space Science Education (NCESSE) for consideration by the SSEP National Step 2 Review Board.

 A microgravity experiment developed last year by a group of sixth graders at Texas Middle School—who were then students at Morriss—is scheduled to launch to the International Space Station on November 4, 2024, following a rigorous selection process through the SSEP.
-Titled “Will Normal Strength Concrete Keep Its Structure in Microgravity?”, this experiment was created by the 2023-24 Morriss fifth graders Lynnley Galloway, Lizzy LaGrone, Issac Steel, and Cooper Wood, under the supervision of Mrs. Marie Goodwin.
+Titled “Will Normal Strength Concrete Keep Its Structure in Microgravity?”, this experiment was created by the 2023-24 Morriss fifth graders Lynnley Galloway, Lizzy LaGrone, Isaac Steele, and Cooper Wood, under the supervision of Mrs. Marie Goodwin.

 “We are very proud of our students.
 It is a huge accomplishment for their experiment to be selected from so many SSEP submissions.
 This not only highlights their hard work and creativity but also inspires all of our students to dream big and explore the possibilities offered by careers in science, technology, education, and mathematics (STEM).
 The success of these students powerfully illustrates the idea that you just never know how far your education can take you,” said Dr. Doug Brubaker, Superintendent of Texarkana ISD.